OpenShiftDemos/rhods-fraud-detection/README.md

 ![Server Options](images/start-server.png)

 ## Clone Git Repository
-Once your notebook image is launched, at the left-hand side of the notebook console is a Git icon.
+Once your notebook container is launched, at the left-hand side of the notebook console is a Git icon.

 ![Git Icon](images/click-git-icon.png)